emacsorphanage/smeargle/README.md

                          (8 . "grey10"))))
 ```

-You can specify paramters until `smeargle-age-threshold`. `age` is set
+You can specify parameters until `smeargle-age-threshold`. `age` is set
 to `smeargle-age-threshold` if actual age of changes is older than
 `smeargle-age-threshold`.
 Default value of `smeargle-age-threshold` is 7.